The benefits of property investment

 Negative gearing is when your expenses and outgoings (such as interest repayments on your home loan) are higher than the rental income, which often happens in the early years of owning an investment property.
 In effect you are making a loss on your investment, but you can offset that loss against your income tax.
 This tax advantage is one of the key benefits of negative gearing.

 Investors following a negative gearing strategy often choose interest-only loans, because they increase the tax-deductible expenses on your investment property (as you’re not repaying any principal).
 You should seek professional advice when following a negative gearing strategy.

 The impact of leverage on the return from your property investment

 "Leverage" is when you buy an investment property using borrowed money. instead of using your own.
 The more you borrow, the more you're said to be "leveraged".
 Leverage is one factor that can accelerate your investment return.
 If your investment property goes up in value, the higher the return on the actual money you've invested.
 On the other hand, it also increases the risks if your investment property or properties go down in value.

 ANZ lending criteria, terms and conditions and fees apply to all loans.

 A copy of the Reserve Bank Disclosure Statement published by ANZ Bank New Zealand Limited may be obtained on request from any ANZ branch.

 This material is for information purposes only.
 Its content is intended to be of a general nature, does not take into account your financial situation or goals, and is not a personalised financial adviser service under the Financial Advisers Act 2008.
 It is recommended you seek advice from a financial adviser which takes into account your individual circumstances before you acquire a financial product.
-If you wish to consult one of ANZ's financial advisers, please contact us on 0800 269 296.
+If you would like to speak to an ANZ Authorised Financial Adviser, please call 0800 269 296.